What happens when the structure of work fades as your inner life begins to take shape?

 If you want more purpose

-• Track how it makes you feel after each session.
+- Track how you feel after each session.

 Free 5-Day Mindset Series: Rediscovering Yourself After Retirement